JontAmazon/whatsapp-weather-bot/README.md

     - but I will change this, I hope !!!
 - currently limited to WhatsApp, no SMS (could easily be changed).
 - currently, all users are assumed to be near Central European Time.
 Texts are sent around 07:30 and 18:30 CET.

+## Features
+- *auto_stop_machines:* The Fly.io machine sleeps whenever it can, so I have ~0 costs. 🙂
+The VM only wakes up when the someone browses the sign-up form website, or when GH Actions trigger the weather bot.

 # ---------- How to run locally ----------